 1) Five map sheets representing the waters stretching from Norway to the Canary Islands.
 The map uses a point-to-point system of movement based upon the various prevailing winds.

-2) 960 die cut counters plus (in the boxed version) 53 wooden disks.
+2) 960 standard square counters plus (in the boxed version) 53 round ones.
 These represent the British and Bourbon squadrons, leaders, and auxiliary assets.

 3) Rules, charts, tables, and display cards.